Introduction to PostgreSQL DELETE

 Output:

-Explanation: In the above example, we have to delete four rows by using where clause.
+Explanation: In the above example, we must delete four rows using the where clause.
 We have using condition on stud_name rows that delete the rows which contain the student name as ABC.
-All the name which contains the student name as ABC will be deleted by using delete statement in PostgreSQL.
+All the names containing the student name as ABC will be deleted by using the delete statement.

 5. Delete all rows from a table using the delete statement

 We can delete all rows from the table by using delete statements in PostgreSQL.
-To delete all rows from the table there is no need to use where clause with delete statement.
-There is no need to use where clause and condition while deleting all rows from the table.
+To delete all rows from the table, there is no need to use a where clause with a delete statement.
+There is no need to use the where clause and condition while deleting all rows from the table.
 The below example shows that delete statements to delete all the rows from the stud_book table using delete statement in PostgreSQL.

 Code: